lmorchard/react-multiplatform/README.md

 ### Issues

-* Web APIs are unavailable in React Native
+* Web APIs are mostly unavailable in React Native

-  * There are some polyfills for web APIs, but not a comprehensive set.
-Maybe that list will grow?
+  * There are some polyfills for timers, network, geo, and flexbox

+* The web buildchain is producing a 3.1mb JS bundle - WTF?!

+  * Turning off debug in browserify and adding uglify reduces to ~265k, but that's still pretty huge.